weirdindiankid/Tic-Tac-Toe/README.md

 2. Draw a line through the victory sequence when a user wins.

 3. Change the New Game button functionality to make it more intuitive.

+4. Fix the Auto Layout.
+(The bottom half of the board seems to disappear in landscape mode)